collapsed-stacks/startups/questions/8274/when-you-are-doing-breakeven-analysis-do-you-include-vat.md

 - tagged: `business-plan`, `united-kingdom`, `vat`
 - score: 0

-<p>In the UKdoes the break even include VAT or Not is it the total price of the item?</p>
+In the UKdoes the break even include VAT or Not is it the total price of the item?

 ## Answer 8281